The Short Answer

 A personal VPN protects a single user’s privacy and is not designed for team management.
 A business VPN includes centralized admin dashboards, per-seat licensing, dedicated IP addresses, SSO integration with identity providers, user provisioning tools, and — in some cases — site-to-site connectivity between office locations.
 These features make business VPNs scalable and manageable for organizations with multiple employees.

-Setup involves four steps: (1) create a business account with your chosen provider and select the appropriate team plan; (2) access the admin dashboard to add employee email addresses and assign user roles; (3) employees install the VPN app on their devices using the credentials you provision; (4) configure connection policies — such as enforced VPN use on all company devices or auto-connect on untrusted networks — from the admin panel.
+Setup involves four steps: (1) create a business account with your chosen provider and select the appropriate team plan; (2) access the admin dashboard to add employee email addresses and assign user roles; (3) employees install the VPN app using the credentials you provision; (4) configure connection policies — such as enforced VPN use or auto-connect on untrusted networks — from the admin panel.
 NordLayer, Surfshark Business, and Proton VPN for Business all provide guided setup documentation for non-technical administrators.

-WireGuard and WireGuard-based protocols (such as NordLynx) are currently the best-performing options for business use, offering the fastest connection speeds with strong security properties.
-OpenVPN remains the most widely audited and trusted protocol for environments where compatibility with legacy systems is a requirement.
-IKEv2/IPsec is the preferred choice for mobile device users due to its ability to maintain a stable connection when switching between network types.
+WireGuard and WireGuard-based protocols (such as NordLynx) are currently the best-performing options for business use, offering the fastest connection speeds with strong security.
+OpenVPN remains the most widely audited and trusted protocol where legacy compatibility is required.
+IKEv2/IPsec is the preferred choice for mobile users due to its stability when switching network types.
 All five reviewed VPNs support at least two of these protocols.